 [In combination with defaultComponentName it can be used to make it easy for users to create inner components matching the outer declarations; see also example below.
 If the prefixes contain inner or outer and the default name cannot be used (e.g., since it is already in use) it is recommended to give a diagnostic.]

-When an outer component of the class does not have a corresponding inner component, the literal string message may be used as part of a diagnostic message (together with appropriate context), see section 5.4.
+Only has an effect if specified, and the string must then be non-empty.
+When specified and an outer component of the class does not have a corresponding inner component, the string message may be used as part of a diagnostic message (together with appropriate context), see section 5.4.
+The default is a tool-specific diagnostic message.

 [Example: